azuredevcollege/trainingdays/day3/challenges/challenge-bo-1.md

 In this challenge you will:

-- use Azure SQL DB and ComsoDB to store objects from the application
+- use Azure SQL DB and CosmosDB to store objects from the application
 - add an Azure Cognitive Search Instance
 - make use of Azure Service Bus for messaging between the application services
 - add additional application services